Colin Askey: Later career

 Askey then departed Field Mill and went on to play for Wellington Town (Southern League), Stafford Rangers, Winsford United, Macclesfield Town, Milton United, and pub teams 'The Ancient Briton' and 'The Miner's Arms' (in Milton).

 Style of play

-Former teammate Roy Sproson said that: "only his lack of real speed stopped Colin from becoming a great player because he had all the other equipment.
+Former teammate Roy Sproson said: "Only his lack of real speed stopped Colin from becoming a great player because he had all the other equipment.
 A good crosser of the ball, Colin would take defenders on and was as brave as a lion, too", with a good "overall consistency."
 He was fit enough to track back and defend when the opposition was in possession – a rare trait for attackers of the 1950s.
 His former goalkeeper at Port Vale, Ray King, said that "He would consistently display a level of skill and an indomitable strength that were quite amazing" and he was impressed with his "phenomenal work rate" and the way that he "beat an opponent with comparative ease and passed and crossed the ball using either foot with supreme accuracy."